abhishek7h/chirpyblog/_posts/2023-10-10-happy-retirement-hazard.md

 He dominated the PL at Chelsea, lifting the PL trophy two times, one FA Cup, One League Cup and two Europa Leagues, and appearing 352 times, scoring 110 goals and assisting 92.
 He had the reign of terror.

 Until it all fell down.
 In 2019, he moved to Real Madrid for an estimated €150M, just a year after Ronaldo's deprature.
-In paper, it was perfect.
+On paper, it was perfect.
 Real needed a replacement for Ronaldo, and there he was, Eden Hazard.
 He was immediately given number 7.
 But luck was not with him, he faced too many injuries and was out for long.
 He only made 76 appearances during the four seasons he was at Real, and scored only 7 goals and assisted 12.

 He could have moved on, but he chose not to, and I respect his decision